Greenway (landscape): Linear park

 A linear park is a park in an urban or suburban setting that is substantially longer than it is wide.
 Some are rail trails ("rails to trails"), that are disused railroad beds converted to recreational use, while others use strips of public land next to canals, streams, extended defensive walls, electrical lines, highways and shorelines.
-They are also often described as greenways.City of Kelowna, British Columbia, Canada In Australia, a linear park along the coast is known as a foreshoreway.
+They are also often described as greenways.
+In Australia, a linear park along the coast is known as a foreshoreway.